Emile666/W3230_stm8s105/README.md

 * Minutes or hours time-base selectable with **Hrs** parameter
 * PID-controller selectable with adjustable **Kc**, **Ti**, **Td** and **Ts** parameters
 * PID-output signal (slow PWM, T=12.5 sec) present at **SSR output** for connection to a Solid-State Relay (SSR) to control heating
 * Second temperature probe functionality selectable with **Pb2** parameter.
 If **Pb2** is set to 0, no second temperature probe is connected.
- ..+ With **Pb2** set to 1, the second temperature probe should measure the outside temperature.
+With **Pb2** set to 1, the second temperature probe should measure the outside temperature.
 Used in thermostat control.
 * Up to 6 profiles with up to 10 setpoints and durations
 * Each setpoint can be held for 1-999 hours (i.e. up to ~41 days) or 1-999 minutes (i.e. up to ~16 hours)
 * Approximative ramping
 * Somewhat intuitive menus for configuring
 * Separate delay settings for cooling and heating
-* Configurable hysteresis (allowable temp swing) from 0.0 to 2.5°C or 0.0 to 5.0°F
+* Configurable hysteresis (allowable temp swing) from 0.0 to 2.5 °C or 0.0 to 5.0 °F
 * User definable alarm when temperature is out of or within range
-* Easy displaying of setpoint, thermostat/PID-mode, actual temperature (default), 2nd temperature and PID-output (%)
+* Easy displaying of setpoint, thermostat/profile-mode, actual temperature (default), 2nd temperature and PID-output (%)

 # Using the W3230-STM8 firmware